The One Dollar Counterfeiter

 Key Takeaways

-• Discovery came not from surveillance but from schoolboys finding buried zinc plates and unspent bills in a vacant lot after a neighboring apartment fire.
+• His capture came not from investigation but accident: schoolboys found buried zinc plates and fake bills in a vacant lot after a neighbor’s apartment fire.

 Hacker News Comment Review